maltrui/project1/README.md

 A piece can chain captures together (Chain Jump)
 If a piece can capture an opponet's piece, it MUST capture it, no other normally move

+Click on a piece to select it, and then a tile to move it!
+Remeber, if you can caputre a piece, you have to!

 # Technologys Used:
 - CSS
 - HTML